aflevel/GWAlpha/README.md

 # GWAlpha
 Genome-wide estimate of genetic effects from pool sequencing data

-GWAlpha is a set of python scripts and a bash wrapper allowing to identify polymorphism
+GWAlpha is a suite of scripts implementing a parametric method for estimating the additive effect of SNPs and small Indels on quantitative traits from pool-sequencing experiments.